brightsign/argus-audience-measurement-extension/docs/rgbd.md

 # RGBD Camera Integration Guide

+> **Status: Planned Feature**
+> This document describes the design for integrating RGB-D (depth) cameras.
+This feature is not yet implemented in the current codebase.

+---

-This document describes how to swap out the standard camera for an RGBD camera in the BrightSign NPU Gaze Extension system.
+This document describes how to integrate an RGBD camera with the BrightSign NPU Gaze Extension system.

 ## Overview